Krishnakumar-Naik/krishna-naik/README.md

 ## Project info

-This is a personal portfolio project built with Vite, TypeScript, React, shadcn-ui, and Tailwind CSS.
+This is a personal portfolio project.

 ## What technologies are used for this project?